 To increase fertility, men should introduce regular exercise to their routine.
 If you are overweight, you should try to lose weight as it could lower your chances to have a baby – read more about how weight affects fertility here.

 – Omega 3 – DHA, an omega 3 fatty acid, found in marine fish such as tuna and salmon, helps to increase sperm quality and motility.

-– Zinc – the antioxidant that plays a big role in sperm health.
+– Zinc – an antioxidant that plays a big role in sperm health.
 Zinc boosts motility and helps to remove excess oestrogen from the body (high levels of oestrogen are linked to low sperm count), and is commonly lacking is most people’s diets.

 – CoQ10 – a powerful antioxidant helping to protect the sperm and increase its motility.